instadeepai/jumanji/docs/environments/sliding_tile_puzzle.md

 The reward could be either:

-- **DenseRewardFn**: This reward function returns a dense reward based on the number of incorrectly placed tiles.
-Specifically, it returns the negative of the number of incorrectly placed tiles.
+- **DenseRewardFn**: This reward function provides a dense reward based on the difference of correctly placed tiles between the current state and the next state.
+The reward is positive for each newly correctly placed tile and negative for each newly incorrectly placed tile.

 - **SparseRewardFn**: This reward function provides a sparse reward, only rewarding when the puzzle is solved.
 The reward is 1 if the puzzle is solved, and 0 otherwise.

-- **ImprovedDenseRewardFn**: This reward function provides a dense reward based on the difference of correctly placed tiles between the current state and the next state.
-The reward is positive for each newly correctly placed tile and negative for each newly incorrectly placed tile.

 The goal in all cases is to solve the puzzle in a way that maximizes the reward.